alexandermorgan/BatchBPE/README.md

 - path or url to .txt file
 - datasets library Dataset object
 - datasets library IterableDataset object (not recommended)
-- dictionary or path to a json file of a dictionary saved by a previous Tokenizer data import
+- `str: int` dictionary or path to a 2-column csv file of a dictionary saved by a previous Tokenizer data import
 - list/tuple of any combination of the above

 HuggingFace's datasets library is great way to get large specialized text datasets, though it can be a little tricky to use.
 When passing a regular Dataset object, BatchBPE will try to multiprocess the data loading using joblib.
 This default can be disabled by passing `multiprocess=False` when instantiating your tokenizer.
 Here's an example of passing a `datasets.Dataset` from a local parquet file.